-The Director of Student Advocacy and Accountability has discretion to refer a complaint for mediation.
+The Director of Student Advocacy and Accountability (or designee) has the discretion to resolve a complaint through mediation.
 All parties must agree to mediation and to be bound by the decision with no review/appeal.
-Any unsuccessful mediation can be forwarded for formal treating and hearing; however, at no time will complaints of physical sexual misconduct or violence be mediated as the sole institutional response.
-The Director of Student Advocacy and Accountability may also suggest that complaints that do not involve a violation of the Student Code of Conduct be referred for mediation.
+Any unsuccessful mediation can result in the complaint being referred to a Hearing Officer or Hearing Panel for review; however, at no time will complaints of physical sexual misconduct or violence be mediated as the sole institutional response.
+The Director of Student Advocacy and Accountability (or designee) may also suggest that complaints that do not involve a violation of the Student Code of Conduct be referred for mediation.
 If the complaint cannot be disposed of in a manner mutually acceptable, the Director of Student Advocacy and Accountability will refer the complaint to a Hearing Officer or Hearing Panel.